Assassin's Creed Chronicles: Assassin's Creed Chronicles: Russia

-Nikolai and Anastasia sail to Moscow, where the two are separated upon meeting the other Assassins, who take Anastasia away to experiment on her and find a possible cure for her condition.
-Nikolai is instructed to return to the Assassins' bureau to report about his recent experiences, but overhears two Assassins talking about how Anastasia is now a living Precursor artifact and that they must extract Jun's memories from her, likely killing her in the process.
-Caring for Anastasia and enraged by the Assassins' lies, Nikolai reluctantly decides to betray the Brotherhood to save the girl.
-After interrogating an Assassin, he learns that Anastasia was taken to the Kremlin, and proceeds to make his away across the city while avoiding his former Assassin brothers, who are now attempting to kill him.
-Along the way, he runs into an old Assassin friend who helps him by giving him the access codes to the laboratories where Anastasia is being held.
+Nikolai and Anastasia arrive in Moscow, where the two are separated upon meeting the other Assassins, who take Anastasia away to experiment on her and find a possible cure for her condition.
+Nikolai is instructed to return to the Assassins' bureau to make a report about his mission, but overhears two Assassins talking about how Anastasia is now a living Precursor artifact and that they must extract Shao Jun's memories from her, likely killing her in the process.
+Caring for Anastasia and enraged by the Assassins' lies, Nikolai decides to betray the Brotherhood to save the girl.
+After interrogating an Assassin, he learns that Anastasia was taken to the Kremlin, and proceeds to make his away across the city while avoiding his former Assassin brothers, who now have orders to kill him.

-After rescuing Anastasia, Nikolai works with her to escape the facility and return to the city.
+After infiltrating the facility where Anastasia is being kept, Nikolai rescues her and the two work together to escape back to the city.
 Once there, the Assassins try to kill them using a tank, but Nikolai is able to destroy it.
 Afterwards, Nikolai gives Anastasia false documents originally intended for his wife, providing her with a new identity, Anna Anderson, and a means to leave the country unnoticed.
-The two part ways, with Anastasia planning to start a new life in Germany, and believing that she will be able to keep Jun's memories under control.
+The two part ways, with Anastasia planning to start a new life in Germany and believing that she will be able to keep Shao Jun's memories under control.

 Secret ending

-A secret ending can be unlocked in Russia by inputting hidden codes found throughout all three games.
-The ending takes place in the present day, where Templar agent Juhani Otso Berg meets up with the Head of Operations at Abstergo Industries, Laetitia England.
-Berg, who has recently studied the memories of Assassin-turned-Templar Shay Cormac to learn more about the Precursor box, presents it to England, who instructs him to take it to Dr. Álvaro Gramática in secret.
-Gramática claims the box to be instrumental in the success of Abstergo's Phoenix Project.
+A secret ending can be unlocked in Chronicles: Russia by inputting hidden codes found throughout all three games.
+The ending takes place in the modern day, where Templar agent Juhani Otso Berg meets up with the Head of Operations at Abstergo Industries, Laetitia England.
+Berg, who has recently studied the memories of the Templar Shay Cormac to learn more about the Precursor box, presents it to England, who instructs him to take it to Dr. Álvaro Gramática in secret.
+Gramática claims the box to be instrumental to the success of Abstergo's Phoenix Project.

 Development and release

-China was announced in September 2014 as part of the season pass for Assassin's Creed Unity.
-On March 31, 2015, it was announced that China was part of a trilogy, with India and Russia to be released at a later time.
+Assassin's Creed Chronicles: China was announced in September 2014 as part of the season pass for Assassin's Creed Unity.
+On March 31, 2015, it was announced that Chronicles: China was part of a trilogy, with Chronicles: India and Chronicles: Russia to be released at a later time.
 The trilogy was developed by Climax Studios in association with Ubisoft Montreal.
-China was released on April 21, 2015, for Microsoft Windows, PlayStation 4 and Xbox One.
-China is the first title in the franchise to utilize Epic Games' Unreal Engine 3.
+Chronicles: China was released on April 21, 2015, for Microsoft Windows, PlayStation 4 and Xbox One, and is the first title in the franchise to utilize Epic Games' Unreal Engine 3.

-On December 8, 2015, Ubisoft announced that India would be released on January 12, 2016, and Russia would be released on February 9, 2016, alongside a collection of the three games titled Trilogy Pack.
+On December 8, 2015, Ubisoft announced that Chronicles: India would be released on January 12, 2016, and Chronicles: Russia would be released on February 9, 2016, alongside a collection of the three games titled the Trilogy Pack.
 A PlayStation Vita version of the Trilogy Pack was released on April 5, 2016.